Pediatric Viral Myocarditis Clinical Presentation

 History

 Clinical presentation of viral myocarditis widely varies.
 In mild forms, few or no symptoms are noted.
-In severe cases, patients may present with acute cardiac decompensation and progress to death.
+In severe cases, patients may present with acute cardiac decompensation and progress to death usually weeks after the initial viral infection and prodromal symptoms.

 Although rare in young children, chest pain may be the initial presentation for older children, adolescents, and adults.
 Chest pain may be due to myocardial ischemia or concurrent pericarditis.

 Patients can present with any type of dysrhythmia, including atrioventricular conduction disturbances.
-Sinus tachycardia is typical, and the rate is faster than expected for the degree of fever present, which is typically low-grade.
+Sinus tachycardia is typically a compensatory mechanism in patients with myocardial dysfunction, and the rate is faster than expected for the degree of fever present, which is typically low-grade.
 Junctional tachycardia is also seen and can be difficult to control medically.

 The debate continues over whether myocarditis progresses to dilated cardiomyopathy.
 Many investigators believe that dilated cardiomyopathy is a direct result of a previously burned-out myocarditis episode.